 11. Start an Amazon Prime free trial on November 20th.

 This will give you ample time to shop all the Lightning Deals (deeply discounted items that Prime members get early access to).
-Lightning Deals are only available for a very limited time or until sold out, so this way you can take advantage of Prime’s free 2-day shipping before Christmas.
+Lightning Deals are only available for a very limited time or until sold out, so this way you can take advantage of Prime’s free two-day shipping before Christmas.

 Sign up for a 30 day free Amazon trial now.